Regional Integration in West Africa

 Assessing pathways to greater economic integration in West Africa

 Leaders of the fifteen-member Economic Community of West African States (ECOWAS) had set a goal of achieving a monetary and currency union by late 2020.
 The COVID pandemic and the lack of macroeconomic convergence among member countries precipitated a postponement of this goal.
 As this book shows, a currency union could offer many potential benefits but would also come with significant costs, along with operational challenges and transitional risks.

-This book, by two leading experts on economics and Africa, makes a significant analytical contribution to the debates now under way about how ECOWAS could achieve and manage its currency union, and the ramifications for the African continent.
+This book, by two leading experts on economics and Africa, makes a major analytical contribution to the debates now under way about how ECOWAS could achieve greater trade and financial integration, with or without a currency union, and the ramifications for the African continent.

 “Currency unions are as much political projects as economic ones, and the ECOWAS proposal is no exception.
 As Prasad and Songwe lay out in this valuable book, successfully establishing and maintaining a single currency requires convergence and coordination across a broad range of economic policies, a challenge made harder by the divergence in size and structure of the ECOWAS economies.
 The lessons they draw should be of interest to policymakers and students alike.”